frame-lang/frame_transpiler/docs/source/advanced_frame/simple_machines.rst

 This version of a Lamp state machine has one major improvement - it is now *state oriented* in that the state is considered first (in the switch) and then the event is inspected.
-What this accomplishes is that now **all code related to a logical state is in one physical location in the code**.
+The goal with that reorganization is to get the code related to a logical state is in one physical location in the file.
+And it *looks* like we have but, in fact, that is *not* the case.

-In the event-oriented state machine, the developer would have to look in both event handlers to see the code related to a given state.
-This is called **logical state fragmentation** and is one of the worst flaws of event-oriented state machines.

-However, this approach is still not semantically perfect.
+Let's take a closer look at the code block for the `Off` state:

 .. code-block::

     case OFF:
-        if e.msg == "TURN_ON" {
+        if e.msg == "turnOn" {
             state = ON;
             closeSwitch();
             return;